 Before the crowds arrive, head to the Cave and Basin National Historic Site to learn how the Banff National Park got its start.
 You'll walk through a dimly lit rock-lined tunnel to see the grotto discovered in 1883 that lead to the park's designation and then enjoy a morning hike choosing from one of the hundreds of options available.
 Pick up park maps and hiking tips (and bear spray) from the Banff Visitor Center.

-For a challenge, arrange a guided climb (three hours) on the Mount Norquay Via Ferrata (Italian for 'iron way') following a protected climbing route as you clip into a series of fixed iron cables.
+For a challenge, arrange a guided climb (three hours) on Mount Norquay Via Ferrata (Italian for 'iron way') following a protected climbing route as you clip into a series of fixed iron cables.
 An easier option (and one of the best hikes from the town center) is to take the Bow River and Hoodoos trails.
-Starting at Gopher Street, hike past the Bow Falls and Surprise Corner to the hoodoos, odd-looking limestone rock spires (6.3 miles / 10.2 km roundtrip).
+Starting at Gopher Street, hike past the Bow Falls and Surprise Corner to the hoodoos, odd-looking limestone rock spires (6.3 mi/ 10.2 km roundtrip).

 To satisfy your post-hiking appetite, head to Bear Street Tavern and then take to the water on a one-hour cruise of Lake Minnewanka.
 If you have the energy to spare, consider renting a canoe or kayak instead.
-Toward dusk, look for wildlife—beavers, elk, ospreys, and bald eagles—along the shores of tranquil Vermilion Lakes followed by pre-dinner drinks and Mediterrasian tapas at Block Kitchen & Bar.
+Toward dusk, look for wildlife—beavers, elk, ospreys, and bald eagles—along the shores of tranquil Vermilion Lakes, followed by pre-dinner drinks and Mediterrasian tapas at Block Kitchen & Bar.
 Then hang out with real live cowboys as you two-step the night away at Wild Bill's Legendary Saloon.

-Day 3: Banff to Yoho National Park (1 h 30 min)
+Day 3: Banff to Yoho National Park

 Fuel up on breakfast at Wild Flour Bakery and proceed to follow the Bow Valley Parkway, a scenic alternative to Highway 1, west out of Banff.
 Take advantage of the short drive to Field with several notable pitstops, the first to trek along the cantilevered walkways of Johnston Canyon.
-Considered one of the busiest hikes of the park, come early to beat the mob.
+Considered one of the busiest hikes in the park, come early to beat the mob.

 Choose between the 1.5-mile (2.4-km) Lower Falls trail and the slightly steeper Upper Falls route.
 Allow two to two and a half hours to complete both, yet if there's interest, plan for a picnic at the Ink Pots, five pristine aquamarine-colored pools beyond Upper Falls.
-It's another 1.7 miles (2.7 km) one way, but worth the effort.
+It's another 1.7 miles (2.7 km) one way but worth the effort.
 Next, snap photos of Storm Mountain from a convenient viewpoint west of Castle Junction and take pause at the memorial plaque farther along the parkway to read about Canada's World War I Castle Mountain Internment Camp.

 Close to Alberta's border with British Columbia sits captivating Lake Louise.
 Admire the turquoise lake and backdrop of chiseled mountain peaks and Victoria Glacier before taking to the trails.
 If time allows, hike the Plain of Six Glaciers Trail (around four hours), an intermediate-level 6.6-mile (10.6-km) route with an elevation gain of 1,198 feet (365 m).
 Conveniently, the trail leads to the less-visited Plain of Six Glaciers Teahouse (closes at 5 pm), where you can down thick-cut sandwiches and cups of tea.